sporto/planetproto/exercises/050_arrays_and_objects/problem.md

 Write a program that:

-- Creates three objects: 'animal', 'cat' and 'dog'
+- Creates three objects: 'machine', 'robot' and 'vehicle'
-- In the definition of animal sets an property 'tricks', set it to an empty array `[]`
+- In the definition of machine sets an property 'parts', set it to an empty array `[]`
-- In the definition of animal sets a property 'abilities', set it to an empty object `{}`
+- In the definition of machine sets a property 'capabilities', set it to an empty object `{}`
+- Sets the prototype of both robot and vehicle to machine
-- Sets the prototype of both cat and dog to animal
+- Sets the prototype of both robot and vehicle to machine

-- Asserts the result of cat.tricks
+- Asserts the result of robot.parts
-- Asserts the result of dog.tricks
+- Asserts the result of vehicle.parts
-- Asserts the result of cat.abilities
+- Asserts the result of robot.capabilities
-- Asserts the result of dog.abilities
+- Asserts the result of vehicle.capabilities

-- Adds a 'roll' trick to cat by doing `cat.tricks.push('roll')`
+- Adds a 'core' trick to robot by doing `robot.parts.push('core')`
-- Adds an ability to dog by doing `dog.abilities.walk = true`
+- Adds an ability to vehicle by doing `vehicle.capabilities.fly = true`

-- Asserts the result of cat.tricks
+- Asserts the result of robot.parts
-- Asserts the result of dog.tricks
+- Asserts the result of vehicle.parts
-- Asserts the result of cat.abilities
+- Asserts the result of robot.capabilities
-- Asserts the result of dog.abilities
+- Asserts the result of vehicle.capabilities

 Boilerplate
 -----------